kubeopsskills/cloud-secret-resolvers/README.md

 Internally, the `CSR` find local environment variables in the Kubernetes Pod Container which have Cloud Vault key placeholders for example: export db_username=${db_username}, then the `CSR` will extract db_username as a key and ${db_username} as a value.
 Finally, the `CSR` will use ${db_username} to match cloud vault key, retrieve cloud vault value, and map the value with db_username local environment.

 ![Diagram](https://github.com/kubeopsskills/cloud-secret-resolvers/blob/main/assets/diagram.png)

+## Dev tools

+> install make for using command with `brew install make`

+- `make run` for running app
+- `make test` for testing
+- `make test-coverage` for export test coverage
+- `make all` for building app for all OS
+- `make clean` for cleaning build app